vanHeemstraSystems/cytoscape-gui-headstart/README.md

 Companion repository of "Mindmap Management" at https://github.com/vanHeemstraSystems/mindmap-management

-Based on "cytoscape" at https://js.cytoscape.org
+Based on "Cytoscape" at https://js.cytoscape.org

 Based on "Create a food ordering app with Strapi and Next.js" at https://strapi.io/blog/nextjs-react-hooks-strapi-food-app-1